-- (1) A typed petition from the student must be presented to the Registrar stating the specific circumstances which prevented the student from succeeding in his or her course work.
-This petition must be accompanied by a supporting documentation and an academic plan in consultation with the Academic Success Center.
+- (1) A petition from the student must be presented to the Registrar stating the specific circumstances which prevented the student from succeeding in his or her course work.
+This petition must be accompanied by a supporting documentation and be signed by the adviser or Director of Student Services of the student's college.
 A petition form is available in the Office of Records and Registration and online. - (2) The petition must be received by the Registrar at least one week before the beginning of the semester for which the student wishes to be readmitted. - (3) The Registrar forwards the petition, along with all supporting documents, to the Petitions Committee. - (4) Those who are readmitted by the Committee are notified and are allowed to register for courses.